A lead generation quiz is a fantastic way to engage your website visitors and build your list fast!

 Step #2: Add your questions and answers

-Login to your Interact Quiz Maker account and click ‘Create New Quiz’:
+Login to your free Interact Quiz Maker account and click ‘Create New Quiz’:

 On the next screen, click ‘Start From Scratch’: